Uniswap/routing-api/README.md

    THROTTLE_PER_FIVE_MINS = '' # Optional
    ```

-   To run on chains other than mainnet set up a connection by specifying the environment variable
+   To override the default JSON_RPC_PROVIDER for a specific chain, set up a connection by specifying the environment variable
    ```
    JSON_RPC_PROVIDER_{CHAIN} = '<JSON_RPC_PROVIDER>'
    ```

    For example, specifying a provider for Optimism :
    ```
    JSON_RPC_PROVIDER_OPTIMISM = '<JSON_RPC_PROVIDER>'
    ```